Circuit City & Best Buy: Adaptation in Consumer Electronics Retail

 A Changing Market

 In the 1980s and 1990s, the consumer electronics retail industry underwent rapid change.
-On the demand side, there were new product introductions: stereos, the Walkman, compact discs, and video games.
-These items were smaller and came with lower selling prices and margins than traditional products like appliances, PCs, and TVs.
-At the same time, there was rapid price deflation—a mid-level IBM computer fell from $3,500 to $1,500, and VCR prices dropped from $400 to $150.
-Before the 1980s, customers needed education on unfamiliar products, making assisted sales necessary.
-By the 1980s, a customer was buying her third TV, not her first.
-She saw the pattern of frequent new products followed by price deflation.
+New product introductions came with lower margins, and rapid price deflation was reshaping customer expectations.
+A mid-level IBM computer fell from $3,500 to $1,500; VCR prices dropped from $400 to $150.By the 1980s, customers were buying their third TV, not their first.
 The new customer wanted to buy but didn’t want to be sold.
+Richard Schulze estimates 576 consumer electronics retailers went bankrupt from 1983–2000.

 Continue Reading

-Buy This Case Study — $12 →
+Buy This Case Study — $12 →Or get all case studies for $99 →